dazitzel/SignWritingLaTeX/README.md

 ## fswtotex

-This program takes text files with Formal SignWriting in them and converts them into text files with [TikZ](https://github.com/pgf-tikz/pgf) instructions to make SignWriting words.
+This program takes text files with SignWriting in them and converts them into text files with [TikZ](https://github.com/pgf-tikz/pgf) instructions to make SignWriting words.

 This program runs in about three different methods.